Rashmil-1999/Preview-Classifier/README.md

 # Preview-Classifier
-A simple code t classify between a Negative Review and a Positive Review
+A simple code to classify between a Negative Review and a Positive Review